Heavenly Creatures: Plot

-Juliet is diagnosed with tuberculosis and is sent to a clinic.
-Pauline is desolate without her, and the two begin an intense correspondence, writing not only as themselves, but in the roles of the royal couple of Borovnia.
-During this time Pauline begins a sexual relationship with a lodger, which makes Juliet jealous.
-For both of them, their fantasy life becomes a useful escape when under stress in the real world, and the two engage in increasingly violent, even murderous, fantasies about people who oppress them.
-After four months, Juliet is released from the clinic and their relationship intensifies.
-Juliet's father blames the intensity of the relationship on Pauline and speaks to her parents, who take her to a doctor.
-The doctor suspects that Pauline is homosexual and considers this a cause of her increasing anger at her mother as well as her dramatic weight loss.
+When Juliet is diagnosed with tuberculosis and sent to a clinic, she and Pauline begin writing to each other, not only as themselves but in the roles of the royal couple of Borovnia.
+During this time, Pauline has a sexual relationship with a lodger, making Juliet jealous.
+Their fantasy life becomes a useful escape from the real world, and the two engage in increasingly violent, even murderous, fantasies about people who oppress them.
+After Juliet is released from the clinic, their relationship intensifies.
+Wary of her attachment to Pauline, Juliet's father speaks to Pauline's parents, who take her to a doctor.
+The doctor suspects that Pauline is homosexual and uses it to explain her dramatic weight loss and increasing anger at her mother.

-Juliet catches her mother having an affair with one of her psychiatric clients and threatens to tell her father, but her mother tells her he already knows.
-Shortly afterward, the two announce their intention to divorce, upsetting Juliet.
-Soon it is decided that the family will leave Christchurch, with Juliet to be left with a relative in South Africa.
-She becomes increasingly hysterical at the thought of leaving Pauline, and the two girls plan to run away together.
-When that plan becomes impossible, the two share a bathtub and talk about murdering Pauline's mother as they see her as the primary obstacle to their being together.
+Juliet's parents announce their intention to divorce and leave Christchurch, with Juliet to stay with a relative in South Africa.
+Increasingly distraught at the thought of separation, the two girls plan to run away together.
+When that plan becomes impossible, the two share a bathtub and talk about murdering Pauline's mother, seeing her as the primary obstacle to their being together.

-As the date of Juliet's departure nears, it is decided that the two girls should spend the last three weeks together at Juliet's house.
-At the end of that time, Pauline returns home and the two finalize plans for the murder.
-Honora plans a trip for the three of them to Victoria Park, and the girls decide this will be the day.
-Juliet conceals a broken piece of brick in her bag and Pauline places it into an old stocking before departing on the trip.
+The two girls spend the last three weeks together at Juliet's house.
+At the end of that time, Pauline returns home, and the two finalise plans for the murder.
+Honora plans a trip for the three of them to Victoria Park.
 After having tea, the three walk on a path down a steep hillside.
-When Honora bends over to pick up a pink charm the girls have deliberately dropped, Juliet and Pauline bludgeon her to death with the brick.
+When Honora bends over to pick up a pink charm the girls have deliberately dropped, Juliet and Pauline bludgeon her to death with a broken piece of brick hidden in an old stocking.

-A post-script states that Pauline and Juliet were arrested shortly after the murder; that, as the girls were too young to face the death penalty, both were sentenced to serve five years in prison; that they were released separately in 1959; and that it was a condition that they never see one another again.
+A textual epilogue reveals that Pauline and Juliet were arrested shortly after the murder, sentenced to five years in prison, as they were too young to face the death penalty, and released separately in 1959 on the condition that they never see each other again.